-If a personnel is inadvertently placed in a situation where he is mixing with cards that he "cannot work with," he will form a separate Away Team or (on your ship or facility) be placed under house arrest.
+If a personnel is inadvertently placed in a situation where they are mixing with cards that they "cannot work with," they will form a separate Away Team or (on your ship or facility) be placed under house arrest.
 For example, Solkar "does not work with personnel who have Treachery."
-If your opponent boarded your ship and played Reflection Therapy on one of your crew to give him Treachery, Solkar would be placed under house arrest.
+If your opponent boarded your ship and played Reflection Therapy on one of your crew to give them Treachery, Solkar would be placed under house arrest.
 You may not deliberately place your personnel in such a situation.